 As an example, certified businesses often qualify for specialised contracts such as set-aside agreements.
 Additional examples of certifications for small businesses include those for veteran-owned enterprises, businesses owned by women and businesses owned by individuals with disabilities resulting from military service.
 Though some certification filings are available at no cost, there are associated overhead expenses such as:

 We would be remiss not to mention that new LLCs require an official moniker that has an attached naming fee.
 Some business owners choose an assumed name for marketing purposes.
 Opt for an assumed name and you’ll have to pay the assumed name certificate cost.
 Certain states such as Alabama require an additional fee for reserving the business name.
 Don’t forget to file the federal trademark to prevent other businesses from using your business name.
 The federal trademark cost typically runs about $500.
+You can use a business name generator to help you come up with a unique and creative name for your business.

 Launch an LLC in New York, Nebraska or Arizona and you’ll be required to pay a publication fee to publish the necessary notice in the local paper.
 Publication fees have the potential to cost as much as several thousand dollars or as little as $50.